Foundations

 Design tokens are abstracted values that store visual design attributes.
 They help maintain consistency across different platforms and devices.
 For example, a color token might be defined once and used in multiple places, ensuring uniformity.

-Example of how color tokens can be used together using the .on-error-container text color on a container using .error-container.
+An example of design tokens used for an in-page alert.
+This shows the .on-error-container text color on a container using .error-container.

 • Consistency: Ensures visual and thematic consistency across the website.